You’ve probably had a moment or two when you thought, “How do I know if I’m on the right track? Is my business okay?”

 3. How much are you making on products sold?

 If you want to know how much you’re making on each sale, you need to take a look at your income statement and calculate your gross margin.
-Your gross margin shows at the amount of revenue you brought in before factoring in business expenses unrelated to your COGS.
+Your gross margin shows the amount of revenue you brought in before factoring in business expenses unrelated to your COGS.

 Here’s how you calculate gross margin: